Developing a Diversified Base and Precious Metals Portfolio

 Having analyzed the work conducted on the property to date, Tartisan believes that the next round of exploration should be conducted with drilling at right angles of the previous holes.

-Tartisan’s portfolio also includes a 20 percent equity stake (6 million common shares) in Eloro Resources Ltd. Eloro’s flagship property is the 8,930-hectare La Victoria gold-silver property, which was previously owned by Tartisan from 2009 until late 2016.
+Tartisan’s portfolio also includes a 17 percent equity stake (6 million common shares and 3 million warrants at $0.40) in Eloro Resources Ltd. Eloro’s flagship property is the 8,930-hectare La Victoria gold-silver property, which was previously owned by Tartisan from 2009 until late 2016.
 Eloro acquired the property from Tartisan and, as part of the agreement, Tartisan holds a 2 percent net smelter royalty (NSR) on the La Victoria project.

 Located in Central Peru, the property sits within a 300-kilometer andean belt which hosts world-class, low-cost gold producers including Tahoe Resources Inc (TSX:THO) and Barrick Gold Corp (TSX:ABX).
-It is supported by excellent infrastructure including road access, water supply and an industrial power corridor.
-While the property has been privately owned for 30 years, it has never been drilled until now as Phase I with two drills on the property is currently ongoing with results expected in January 2018.
+It is supported by excellent infrastructure including road access, water supply and an industrial power corridor within 4.3 kilometers of the site.
+The property sits at elevations ranging from 3,000 to 4,500 meters above sea level, nearby the population centers of Huandoval, Pallasca and Cabana.

 Mineralization on La Victoria